lockss/lockss-rtd-manual/docs/appendix/security.rst

 Security Advisories
 ===================

-There are no security advisories currently published for this version of the LOCKSS system.
+There are no security advisories currently published for LOCKSS |LATEST_MINOR|.

 See also the LOCKSS Documentation Portal's :doc:`lockss:security/index` pages.